 Chiropractic is defined as a form of complementary and alternative medicine which is most typically focused on the diagnosis and treatment of mechanical disorders of the musculoskeletal system.
-The most common area of focus for chiropractors is the spine, which includes the neck.
+The most common area of focus for chiropractors is the spine, which includes everything from bottom of the lower back to the top of the neck.

-When someone has a joint fixation, a chiropractor can relieve the fixated joint and restore more normal movement.
-This procedure is called an adjustment within the chiropractic field, but is also commonly referred to spinal manipulation, joint manipulation, or chiropractic manipulative therapy.
+When someone feels pain or restrictions in joints, a chiropractor can relieve those areas and restore more normal movement.
+This procedure is called an adjustment within the chiropractic field, but is also commonly referred to as a joint manipulation.

-There are actually five components that contribute to the joint fixation:
+There are five primary components that contribute to the joint or muscle area pain or stiffness:

 This happens when the joint is restricted due to degeneration.
 This frequently leads to a narrowing of the spaces between the bones through which the nerves pass; often resulting in irritation or impingement of the nerve itself.

-Sometimes, disruption of the normal electrical flow along the nerve fibers can occur, causing the messages traveling along the nerves to become diminished.
-The result is that all of the muscles that are fed by those nerves receive decreased signals from the brain and, consequently, are not able to function normally.
+Sometimes, disruption of the normal signal along the nerve fibers can occur, causing the messages traveling along the nerves to become diminished.
+Often times, the result is that all of the muscles that are fed by those nerves receive decreased signals from the brain and, consequently, are not able to function normally.
 To compensate, other muscles which are controlled by other nerves can end up doing more of the work, which can cause soft tissue damage and pain.

 Soft Tissue Component

-Abnormal joint movement will also affect the surrounding tendons, ligaments, blood supply, and other tissues as joints, particularly vertebrae, tug and squeeze the connective tissue with tremendous force.
+Abnormal joint movement will also affect the surrounding tendons, ligaments, blood supply, and other tissues as joints tug and squeeze the connective tissue with tremendous force.
 Over time, the soft tissues can become stretched out or scarred, leaving the spine with either a permanent instability or restriction.

-The change in the chemistry of the body can sometimes be due to a restricted joint.
-Most often, the chemical changes, such as the release of a class of chemicals called “kinins,” are pro-inflammatory; meaning that they increase inflammation (pain, redness, swelling, and/or heat) in the affected area.
+The change in the chemistry in an area is due to tissue changes at a cellular level and the release of a class of chemicals called “kinins,” are pro-inflammatory; meaning that they increase inflammation (pain, redness, swelling, and/or heat) in the affected area.
 Inflammation is the body’s way of healing threats within the body or damage.